RECLAIMED OAK FLOORING

-We first started dealing with wood and as such wooden floorboards back in 1991 from this part of the world.
+We first started dealing with reclaimed wood and as such wooden floorboards back in 1991 from this part of the world.
 Firstly, as agents for some of the UK’s largest timber importers and then latterly as importers ourselves.
-Our first delve into the reclaimed flooring market was around the turn of the century and the wooden floorboards we brought into the UK then was well received.
-Now, with the knowledge and expertise that we have brought to our other reclaimed flooring products, we are importing Reclaimed Oak Flooring.
+Our first delve into the reclaimed flooring market was around the turn of the century and the reclaimed floorboards we brought into the UK then was well received.
+Now, with the knowledge and expertise that we have brought to our other reclaimed flooring products, we are importing reclaimed wood flooring.

 These buildings were constructed on a loose stone foundation.
 They were framed with Oak Beams and then Oak boarding was used to clad the dwelling and to also compartmentalise and floor throughout.
 All of this building is recovered to produce items that are used again.
 Of course, the part that interests us are the Oak beams and the Oak boarding.

-Once the building has been deconstructed the materials are moved to a finishing mill and the first process is to detect for metal, usually, this consists of nails and fixings but sometimes pieces of shrapnel can be found.
-The Reclaimed Oak is then sorted by how it can be utilised.
+Once the building has been deconstructed the reclaimed timber is moved to a finishing mill and the first process is to detect for metal, usually, this consists of nails and fixings but sometimes pieces of shrapnel can be found.
+The antique Oak is then sorted by how it can be utilised.
 This process starts by looking at what can be salvaged to maintain its original face.
 This means that the next process is to separate the boards and beams.

 Generally, the Reclaimed Oak Beams will be used as they are or they will be trimmed down into either solid or engineered Reclaimed Parquet Flooring, either squared or in a chevron shape.
 We supply this Reclaimed Parquet Flooring in either a rustic or dressed face.

-The Reclaimed Oak Boards are now sorted into what can be kept with an original face and what needs to be dressed.
+The wood flooring is now sorted into what can be kept with an original face and what needs to be dressed.
 This not only requires skill but quite a few years of experience and a good understanding of how the material behaves when further milled.

-The Engineered Reclaimed Oak Flooring need further treatment.
-The 10 mm thick piece of Reclaimed Oak Board is taken off for further preparation.
+The Engineered Reclaimed wood needs further treatment.
+The 10 mm thick piece of oak Board is taken off for further preparation.
 The side that is to adhere to the Birch Plywood must be completely flat, smooth and dust-free, to allow for perfect adhesion.

 The two pieces above are then sealed in a vacuum chamber to ensure that there is perfect adhesion.
-Apart from some further sanding, we have a Dressed Reclaimed Oak Floorboard ready for laying.
+Apart from some further sanding, we have a Dressed wood floor ready for laying.

-The processes above are very similar for our Reclaimed Oak Versailles Panels and our Reclaimed Oak Parquet Flooring.
+The processes above are very similar for our Reclaimed wood Versailles Panels and our Reclaimed Oak Parquet Flooring.